williehwc/CroMagRallyWatch/README.md

 ## Known issues

 This port is a work in progress.
-Settings cannot be changed yet, and it has the same graphical issues as the software-rendered [CroMagRally](https://github.com/williehwc/CroMagRally) standalone SDL game, most notably the warped sky box.
+Settings cannot be changed yet, and it has the same graphical issues as the software-rendered [CroMagRally](https://github.com/williehwc/CroMagRally) standalone SDL game.

 ## How to play